-of consumer protection in mortgage lending, underwriting standards, and securities laws (henceforth, the "specific issues").4
+lending activities and lobbying at the federal level.
+By going through individual lobbying reports, we identify all federal bills targeted by the financial industry lobbying, and focus on the lobbying specifically aimed at rules and regulations of consumer protection in mortgage lending, underwriting standards, and securities laws (henceforth, the "specific issues").3

 First, we analyze the relationship between lobbying and ex-ante characteristics of loans originated.
-We focus on three measures of mortgage lending: loan-to-income ratio (which we consider as a proxy for lending standards), proportion of loans sold (measuring recourse to securitization), and mortgage loan growth rates (positively correlated with risk-taking5).
-Controlling for unobserved lender and area characteristics as well as changes over time in the macroeconomic and local conditions, we find that lenders that lobbied more intensively (i) originated mortgages with higher loan-to-income ratios, (ii) securitized a faster growing proportion of loans originated; and (iii) had faster growing mortgage loan portfolios.
+We focus on three measures of mortgage lending: loan-to-income ratio (which we consider as a proxy for lending standards), proportion of loans sold (negatively correlated with the quality of loans originated) and mortgage loan growth rates (positively correlated with risk-taking).4 Controlling for unobserved lender and area characteristics as well as changes over time in the macroeconomic and local lender and borrower conditions, we find that lenders that lobbied more intensively (i) originated mortgages with higher loan-to-income ratios (LIR), (ii) securitized a faster growing proportion of loans originated; and (iii) had faster growing mortgage loan portfolios.

 Next, we analyze measures of ex-post performance of lobbying lenders.
-In particular, we explore whether, at the Metropolitan Statistical Area (MSA) level, delinquency rates - an indicator of loan performance - are associated with the expansion of lobbying lenders' mortgage lending.
-The results show that faster relative growth of mortgage loans by lobbying lenders was associated with higher default rates at the MSA level in 2008.
+In particular, we explore whether, at the Metropolitan Statistical Area (MSA) level, delinquency rates - an lending.
+We find that faster relative growth of mortgage loans by lobbying lenders during 2000-06 was associated with higher delinquency rates in 2008.
 We also carry out an event study during key episodes of the financial crisis to assess whether the stocks of lobbying lenders performed differently from those of other financial institutions.
-We find that lobbying lenders experienced negative abnormal stock returns during the main events of the financial crisis in 2008, namely, Bear Stearns and Lehman Brothers failures.
+We find that lobbying lenders experienced negative abnormal stock returns at the time of the failures of Bear Stearns and Lehman Brothers, but positive abnormal returns around the announcement of the bailout program.
+Finally, we examine the determinants of how bailout funds were distributed and find that being a lobbying lender was associated with a higher probability of being a recipient of these funds.